dallam1/dallam1.github.io/resources.md

 # Resources

-Check out our virtual leaderboard to see who the leaders are and how they have found lockdown
+Check out our [virtual leaderboard](https://dallam1.github.io/leaderboard) to see who the leaders are and how they have found lockdown.

 Any document or paperwork you need to access before or during Dallam 1 2020 will be available here.